warlock20/StartWithA/TODOs/AI_Implementation_roadmap.md

 ---

-# WEEK 3-4: Data Pipeline & Outcome Tracking
+# WEEK 3-4: Data Pipeline & Outcome Tracking: THIS IS COMPLETE

 ## Goals
 - [ ] Auto-capture research metrics at decision time